Physician burnout is a national problem. Many physicians suffer in silence; some end their lives.

 Our journey will not always take the most direct path, but I am confident that we are headed in the right direction.

-Dr. Frank Johnson is vice president of medical affairs for St. Luke's West Region.
+Dr. Frank Johnson is vice president of medical affairs for St. Luke's Quality and Patient Safety.